-BakerHicks, the Warwick based multi-disciplinary design and engineering company, will deliver a range of innovative civil and structural engineering solutions over two phases to support the regeneration of the Belgrade Theatre in Coventry in 2019.
+BakerHicks, the Warwick based multi-disciplinary design, engineering and project delivery company, will deliver a range of innovative civil and structural engineering solutions over two phases to support the regeneration of the Belgrade Theatre in Coventry in 2019.

 With an overall brief to engineer significant improvements to the existing theatre to attract new visitors whilst still appealing to its traditional audiences, BakerHicks is working closely with architects Corstorphine & Wright and consultants Tandem Projects to make their vision a reality.

 This vision includes the upgrade and refurbishment of theatre’s main auditorium, café, restaurant and front of house areas, to provide visitors with an improved experience and allow for the stage area to be more easily adapted for different performances.
 The design will also support the theatre’s sustainability requirements, incorporating a number of highly sustainable features to improve the theatre’s carbon footprint.

 Coventry will become the City of Culture in 2021 and is undergoing substantial regeneration of its city centre.
 Significant investment has already been made in new student accommodation, hotels and retail premises, the theatre management recognises the importance of harnessing these investments to maximise their own revenues and opportunities.

 Although it is still early days, Steve Pinnegar, the lead civil and structural engineer on the project for BakerHicks, does not underestimate the scale of the task ahead.